 - 1A thing, especially a building, which is very large and unsightly: the shopping centre, a multi-storey monstrosity of raw concreteMore example sentences

 - We are losing faith especially when we see a monstrosity of a building going up at the corner of Coronation Street and Mucurapo Road, which we understand is an illegal structure.

 - And yet the building is a monstrosity, a gaping hole in the middle of town, hostile to the needs of its neighbors and inhabitants alike.

-- 1.1Something that is outrageously or offensively wrong: how could anyone be capable of such monstrosities?More example sentences
+- 2A thing which is outrageously evil or wrong: how could anyone be capable of such monstrosities?More example sentences

 - Outrage at the monstrosity of his regime is unavoidable.

 - If only we did live in a world where these evil aforementioned monstrosities have and never will happen, to give up my whole belief system would be a price I would gladly pay.

 - I would rather take my chances fighting an invasion of foreigners than participate in that evil monstrosity.